LaurentRDC/npstreams/docs/source/api.rst

 Creation of Streams
 -------------------

+Decorator for streaming functions which guarantees that the stream elements will be converted to arrays.

 .. autosummary::
     :toctree: functions/

     array_stream

-The :func:`array_stream` decorator wraps iterables into an :class:`ArrayStream` iterator:
+The :func:`array_stream` decorator wraps iterables into an :class:`ArrayStream` iterator.
+This is not required to use the functions defined here, but it provides some nice guarantees.

 .. autosummary::
     :toctree: classes/